 Despite our 100% track record to date, we need to be clear that past performance is not a guarantee of the future.
 To help ensure we do continue to deliver on our stated intent, we have in place several layers armour to help protect the money that you invest with Squirrel.
-If you prefer to watch a simple presentation on everything to do with investing with us, scroll straight down to the bottom.
-Otherwise, read on.

 If a borrower misses a scheduled loan repayment, the Reserve Fund is immediately activated to fulfil the expected loan repayment (of both (if any) principal and interest) to the applicable investor(s) whose investment has been used to fund that loan.
-Provided there are sufficient funds available in the Reserve Fund, investors should therefore expect to receive the scheduled loan repayment amounts regardless of whether the borrower is in arrears.
+Provided there are sufficient funds available in the Reserve Fund, investors can expect to receive the scheduled loan repayment amounts regardless of whether the borrower is in arrears.

 If a borrower defaults on their loan and it is written off, again provided there are sufficient funds available in the Reserve Fund, the Reserve Fund will immediately repay the principal and any interest owing on that loan to the applicable investor(s), with the loan closed and moved into debt collection.
 Squirrel Money will manage the collection efforts to recover that debt from the borrower with any subsequent collections of written-off or arrears amounts being refunded back into the Reserve Fund.

 In the event of a significant increase in default and/or arrears rates (above the expected levels), to a level that threatens the capitalisation of the Reserve Fund, the fund Trustee can pass a special resolution to divert up to 100% of all future interest payments into Loan Shield until it is sufficiently replenished to meet future expected losses.
+In the event this were to take place, Squirrel will communicate with all investors and discuss what to expect.

-In this situation, Squirrel Money will provide Active Management of the Reserve Fund with three principles governing the consideration of claims submitted to the Fund:
+In this situation, Squirrel will provide Active Management of the Reserve Fund with three principles governing the consideration of claims submitted to the Fund:

 We do our due diligence on every borrower that applies for a loan to ensure they're creditworthy, have the capacity to service ongoing loan repayments and that it is responsible to lend them money.
 We have a credit scorecard that determines their credit risk grade and as a result the amount of reserve levy they pay into Loan Shield.